What we definitely have to check in safety data sheets

 MSDS-Europe – What we definitely have to check in safety data sheets

-Before we list the main points for checking a received Safety Data Sheet, please read our article about the rules for making an SDS available.
+Before we list the main points for checking a received Safety Data Sheet, please read our article about the rules for supplying an SDS.

 Step one:

-Companies that have SDS‑translation software often like to give the sheet in the buyer’s language even when legislation does not assign them this task.
-However, extra caution is advised with software‑generated SDSs, because they are usually professionally questionable.
-A literal human translation is likewise not automatically satisfactory: only a small part of SDS preparation/translation work is classic linguistic work; national legislation and the sheet’s contents (e.g. classification) must always be verified.
+Companies that use SDS translation software often provide the sheet in the buyer’s language even when the legislation does not assign them this obligation.
+However, extra caution is advised with software-generated SDSs, because their professional quality is often questionable.
+A literal human translation is likewise not automatically satisfactory: only a small part of SDS preparation/translation is classic linguistic work; national legal requirements and the content of the SDS (e.g. classification) must always be verified.

 Step two:

-Next we must check whether the sheet is “up‑to‑date”—often loosely called its validity period.
-From a professional standpoint there is no formal “expiry date”, yet there are rules on updating an SDS that we should certainly know.
+Next, we must check whether the SDS is up to date — this is often loosely referred to as its validity period.
+From a professional point of view, there is no formal “expiry date”; however, there are clear rules for updating an SDS that we should definitely know.

 Further steps:

 Further compliance checks depend largely on the company’s activities and on the nature of the substances/mixtures used.
-As a distributor buying products from a domestic source, taking over a non‑conforming SDS only risks that our own customer will reject the product and we lose market share.
+If we are distributors buying products from a domestic source, accepting a non-compliant SDS mainly carries the risk that our own customer will reject the product and we will lose market share.

-If we buy a chemical in another EEA country, our company becomes liable for PCN notification and labelling, which we cannot carry out properly if we rely on an incorrect SDS.
+If we buy a chemical product in another EEA country, our company may become responsible for PCN notification and CLP labelling, which we cannot carry out properly if we rely on an incorrect SDS.

-Downstream users probably have the most tasks with received SDSs.
-See our summary of background information for downstream users on SDS obligations.
+Downstream users usually have the most tasks related to received SDSs.
+See our summary of background information for downstream users on SDS-related obligations.

-Note that downstream users already have content‑checking duties regarding the SDS, which the authority may audit during on‑site inspections.
+Please note that downstream users already have obligations to check the content of the SDS, and the authority may review this during on-site inspections.
 Special measures are required if the SDS contains an exposure scenario.

 Service recommendation: